 Tips & Techniques

 After your appointment, the dentist or hygienist will go over dental care practices that you and your child (if they are old enough) can follow at home.
 They will provide useful tips on how to brush and floss correctly, share dietary information for maintaining oral health, and cover other important aspects.
 Feel free to ask any questions or share concerns about your child's oral health; they will gladly help.

 Follow-Up Appointment Scheduling

-If your child has a cavity or other oral health problem, our administration team will book a follow-up appointment to monitor or treat it.
-You can book this appointment at our office, or call us any time.
+If your child has a cavity or any other oral health issue, our team will schedule a follow-up appointment to monitor or treat it.
+You have the convenience of booking the appointment either at our office or by calling us anytime.